 Earlobe Reduction For Aging Earlobes

 If you are bothered by drooping, overly large, or pendulous earlobes, earlobe reduction surgery can be an excellent solution to restore a more balanced and proportional look.
 The soft tissue of the lower ears is prone to stretching over time, and factors like sun damage and large earrings can further elongate the earlobes.
-In order to improve aging earlobes and reduce the ear shape, Dr. Gryskiewicz and Dr. Chopra can utilize the “wedge” technique, which removes a small triangle of tissue from the lower ear.
+In order to improve aging earlobes and reduce the ear shape, Dr. Gryskiewicz can utilize the “wedge” technique, which removes a small triangle of tissue from the lower ear.
 The earlobe is then brought back together with sutures, providing a virtually immediate improvement.
 The entire treatment is performed in-office under local anesthesia and takes approximately one hour.
 Patients can expect little (if any) recovery, and normal activities are resumed immediately.
 Exercise and other strenuous activities should be avoided for at least two days due to potential swelling.

 *Individual Results May Vary

 Although an exact price cannot be gauged until Dr. Gryskiewicz meets with you in a consultation, the cost of repairing a split or bifid, or stretched earlobe is approximately $750 per ear with a $300 tray fee in Minneapolis.
 For an earlobe reduction or stretched earlobe, the price is generally $2,500 with a $300 tray fee.
 Factors unique to your treatment plan will influence the total cost, and our team will provide you with a personalized quote during your appointment.
 Our practice accepts plastic surgery financing via CareCredit® or ALPHAEON™ Credit for qualified patients who would rather pay for their surgery over time in smaller installments.
 Our team would be happy to answer any other questions you have about the cost of earlobe repair, or our payment options.